julian-klode/lingolang/docs/abstract-interpreter.md

 Finally we have the "boring" case of other unary operators, like plus and minus.
-These are just working on primitive values, so we can just return a new primitive owned mutable permission:
+These are just working on primitive values, so we can just return a new primitive owned mutable permission `om` and have no owner, since these construct new primitive values.
 \begin{align*}
     \frac{
         \langle E, s \rangle \leadsto (P_e, o_e, d_e, s_e)